Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 Wedding Planning For The Groom Shortlist

-First, divvy up the logistics between you and your partner and also what steps you are doing together.
-Then you’re ready to roll.
+First, divide the logistics between you and your partner and outline your steps together.
+Then, you’re ready to roll.

 Understand what you can spend on your wedding before signing up for any venue, caterer, and vendors.
-Sit down with your wedding planner if you have one to capture all aspects that go into your wedding budget.
+Sit down with your wedding planner if you have one to capture all aspects of your wedding budget.

 Calculate the number of guests

-Before booking a venue, you would need to know how many guests you would like to invite.
+Before booking a venue, you must know how many guests you want to invite.

 Create an A list with all your must-have family members and friends, including the bridal party.
-Then create a second-tier list with guests that you could add if your budget allows.
+Then, create a second-tier list with guests you could add if your budget allows.
 Consider Plus-Ones and children.

 The number of people who will attend your wedding will have the most significant impact on your budget.